Island Falls, Saskatchewan

 Island Falls is a hydroelectric power station operated by SaskPower, a Saskatchewan crown corporation.
 It is located on the Churchill River, about 60 mi northwest of Flin Flon, Manitoba, Canada.

 Island Falls was the first hydroelectric power plant in Saskatchewan.
-It was built between 1928 and 1930 by the Churchill River Power Company, a subsidiary of Hudson Bay Mining and Smelting, to provide electricity for the HBM&S mining operations at Flin Flon and Cold Lake, Manitoba.
+It was built between 1928 and 1930 by the Churchill River Power Company, a subsidiary of Hudbay, to provide electricity for the Hudbay mining operations at Flin Flon and Cold Lake, Manitoba.

 The drainage basin above the power site covers much of northwest Saskatchewan, about 80000 sqmi.
 The drainage basin contains several large lakes providing natural reservoirs, the main one being Reindeer Lake at 2,300 sqmi.

 As part of the consolidation of generation sources in the province, SaskPower purchased the plant from HBM&S in 1981, which continued to operate it for several years.
 Since 1985 the plant is entirely owned and operated by SaskPower.